SatcherInstitute/health-equity-tracker/README.md

    make run

 1. At the UI link below, you should see the list of DAGs pulled from the `dags/` folder.
+These files will automatically update the Airflow webserver when changed.
 1. To run them manually, select the desired DAG, toggle to `On` and click `Trigger Dag` .

 More info on [Apache Airflow](https://airflow.apache.org/docs/stable/) in general.